anthonydotnet/ubase/README.md

 ### Content Node Structure
-The node structure
+A base node structure is provided which allows flexibility, multi-websites and separation of partial data elements.

-Site Container
+- Site Container
- - Website (contains hostname)
+  - Website (put hostname here)
     - Home
     - Eror404
   - Data Repositories

-Data repositories are a common way to store partial content/elements which need to be referenced across your website.
+Note: Data repositories are a common way to store partial content/elements which need to be referenced across your website.
 For example:
 - Taxonomies
    - Categories